paviliondev/invoices/README.md

 The app assumes you have a ``.env`` file in the app directory.
 The variables in this file become environment variables in the deployed container.

 As ``.env`` contains secrets, it has not been checked into Github.
-You will need to download it from here and add it to your app directory.
-It is ``.gitignored``.
+There is a sample file in the repository.
+For the production .env file, please ask Angus for a copy.

 ## Development